mongodb/mongo-ruby-driver/README.md

 require 'mongo'

 # connecting to the database
-client = Mongo::Client.new # defaults to localhost:27017
+client = Mongo::Connection.new # defaults to localhost:27017
 db     = client['example-db']
 coll   = db['example-collection']